 But why should young people have all the fun?

 I personally believe that wanderlust isn’t age-specific and that any age is a good age to travel.
 I hope to make travelling a part of my life at any age and never stop exploring.
-18-30 year olds are not the only ones who can have a Gap Year, anyone can pick up and travel for a month, 6 months, a year or more at any time in their life, if that is what feels right for them.
+18-30 year olds are not the only ones who can have a Gap Year.
+Anyone can pick up and travel for a month, 6 months, a year or more at any time in their life, if that is what feels right for them.

-So with that in mind, here is a massive list of travel/work/volunteer abroad options that are available to all ages.
+So with that in mind, here is a massive list of travel/work/volunteer abroad options available to all ages.
 These are not all working abroad programs, but they are all ways to travel for as long as possible for as cheaply as possible.
 I will offer an overview of each program and supply you with some helpful links, so that you can do more research into the opportunity you are interested in.
 Of course, if you have any questions about travel and working abroad, feel free to ask me in the comments.

 Without further ado, here’s the list: